tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 # profitability and analysis (CCC No. 5)

-- The final piece of the CCC puzzle is establishing hard and fast rules about what makes a good deal.
-This allows you to get excited about the right deal and avoid getting carried away by anything less than ideal.

 - The first metric that you should look at when evaluating a deal is its cash flow.
 Cash flow is the most important metric for BRRRR investors.
 It is the amount of money that a property generates after paying for its expenses, such as the mortgage, taxes, and insurance.

 - Your target cash flow per unit is calculated by taking your total cash flow and dividing it by the number of units.